rymend/MSFTImagineArchive/Stream Analytics with Machine Learning (400)/4 - Visualize/readme.md

 	_Adjusting the layout_

 1. With the report structure in place, the next task is to use some of Power BI's rich formatting options to embellish the visuals.
-Start by selecting the map visual in the report designer, and then clicking the **Format** tab in the "Visualizations" panel.
+Start by selecting the map visual in the report designer.
+Then click the **Format** icon in the "Visualizations" panel.

 	![Formatting the map visual](Images/format-map.png)